finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ChartOfAccountsApi apiInstance = apiFactory.build(ChartOfAccountsApi.class);

         ChartOfAccountsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ChartOfAccountsApi.class);
         String scope = "scope_example"; // String | The scope of the Chart of Accounts.
         String code = "code_example"; // String | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts.
         String postingModuleCode = "postingModuleCode_example"; // String | The code of the Posting Module to be updated.
         List<PostingModuleRule> postingModuleRule = Arrays.asList(); // List<PostingModuleRule> | The new rule set for the Posting Module.
         try {
+            // uncomment the below to set overrides at the request level
+            // PostingModuleRulesUpdatedResponse result = apiInstance.setPostingModuleRules(scope, code, postingModuleCode, postingModuleRule).execute(opts);

             PostingModuleRulesUpdatedResponse result = apiInstance.setPostingModuleRules(scope, code, postingModuleCode, postingModuleRule).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {